 EYELID SURGERY IN BATON ROUGE, LA

 Your eyes – and other facial features – have an important influence on perception and social behavior in modern society.
 Factors such as heredity, gravity, and sun exposure can take away the sparkle of youth from your face.
 Furthermore, the natural process of aging causes collagen in our skin to break down – leading to bags, sagging, and wrinkles.
 These changes exaggerate undesirable eyelid features and make you look tired and older than you actually are.
-Baton Rouge plastic surgeon Dr. Ruston Sanchez offers hooded eyelid surgery to help both men and women address cosmetic concerns around the eyes.
+Baton Rouge plastic surgeon Dr. Ruston Sanchez offers hooded eyelid surgery to help women who are determined to address cosmetic concerns around the eyes.
+Men looking to rejuvenate their appearance through eyelid surgery can also benefit from the expertise of Dr. Ruston Sanchez.
+Male eyelid surgery in Baton Rouge is a growing trend, with many men seeking to enhance their facial aesthetics and reduce signs of aging.

 Dr. Ruston Sanchez takes each patient case as unique and creates an individualized treatment plan to yield the desired outcome.
 He uses advanced technology and the latest surgical methods to achieve a naturally refreshed and youthful look around the eyes without obvious signs of surgery.